 What is the Homeowners’ Association Loss Assessment?

 Nowadays, condo owners are most likely to see major insurance gaps on their Homeowners’ Policies due to their inadequate coverage.
 To bridge the gap, the insurance industry came up with special assessments to strengthen the protection offered to condo owners.
 The most popular one is the Loss Assessment.
-The Loss Assessment is a special assessment that shoulders the expenses incurred to repair the damages on your condominium’s shared areas.
+The Loss Assessment is a special assessment that shoulders the expenses incurred to repair the damages to your condominium’s shared areas.
 This is determined by your homeowners’ association.
 Most condo associations have a separate Master Condo Policy that covers these losses.
 A Master Condo Policy is a type of insurance availed by the condo association.
-It is responsible for the association’s general liability and coverage to property damages on the condominium’s shared area.
+It is responsible for the association’s general liability and coverage of property damages in the condominium’s shared area.
 However, if the master policy has been exhausted, all unit owners may be prompted to contribute financially.
-This is to cover the excess expenses regardless if you are directly responsible or not.
+This is to cover the excess expenses regardless of whether you are directly responsible or not.
 Despite this, your condo association cannot hold you accountable for the assessment cost whenever they please.
-They must abide by the rules found on the association’s bylaws too.
+They must abide by the rules found in the association’s bylaws too.
 Furthermore, some states have laws in place to determine the amount that your condo association can levy.
 A condo association expense could become a shared responsibility.
 Lack of sufficient insurance coverage, excessive loss, or high deductibles on master policies is some reasons.
 Not all homeowners’ policies include loss assessment coverage.
-In fact, it is an optional add-on that you can avail on top of your condo insurance.
+In fact, it is an optional add-on that you can avail yourself of on top of your condo insurance.

 In 2017, many of the condominiums along the beaches of Brevard County sustained damages after Hurricane Irma wreaked havoc.
-Most common areas and structures of the condo building were unsafe to use or inhabit after they found severe damages.
+Most common areas and structures of the condo building were unsafe to use or inhabit after they found severe damage.
 Due to the need of repairing the structures immediately, most condo associations’ master insurance policies have been exhausted.
 Funds on their reserve accounts have depleted.
-The condo association had to replenish their reserve accounts by charging unit owners a special assessment called the loss assessment.
+The condo association had to replenish its reserve accounts by charging unit owners a special assessment called the loss assessment.
 Despite paying their association dues timely and being insured under the Condo Insurance Policy, many condo owners had to pay out of their pockets.
 This is because the loss assessment was not covered by their policies.
 They could have prevented the unplanned expense if the condo owner included a loss assessment coverage on their condo insurance policies.

 Tips on How to Avoid Being Held Portion of the Cost